Joe Biden’s family Bible has a long history

-When President-elect Joe Biden takes the oath of office Wednesday, he is likely to place his hand on a familial artifact that has followed him throughout his 50-year political career: a hefty Bible, accented with a Celtic cross, that has been in his family since 1893.
+When President Joe Biden took the oath of office Wednesday, he placed his hand on a familial artifact that has followed him throughout his 50-year political career: a hefty Bible, accented with a Celtic cross, that has been in his family since 1893.

 In an interview last month with Stephen Colbert, Biden shared some history about the family heirloom.